 Q. Is your program accredited?

-Our program is a independently funded organization in USA, Australia or New Zealand.
-In Australia we are accredited by the Australian Committee of Natural Therapies (ACONT).
-In New Zealand and Internationally we are recognized by the National Association of Nutrition Professionals (NANP), the International Institute for Complementary Therapists (IICT) and the Complementary Medical Association UK.
+A.The Functional Nutritional Therapy Practitioner Diploma program is accredited in Australia by the Australian Committee of Natural Therapies (ACONT).
+In New Zealand and Internationally we are recognized by the National Association of Nutrition Professionals (NANP), the International Institute for Complementary Therapists (IICT), and Complementary Medical Association UK (CMA UK)

 A. In Australia or New Zealand you are not required to sit a Board Exam however our graduates are eligible to apply to sit the Board Exam with the National Association of Nutritional Professionals (NANP) in the USA.